 - Then put the leftover gluten free oats that have not been blended into a third bowl.

 - Place your prawns into the blended oats first, then the egg, then in the blended oats again and finally in the non-blended oats.

-- Rest the prawns in the Airfryer in the grill pan and cook for 10 minutes at 180c/356f.
+- Layer the prawns over the chips and cook for a further 10 minutes at 180c/360f.

 - When cooked season with fresh lemon juice and serve.